Docs & Best Practices

 Point your AI tool at the workspace

-Configure Claude Code or Cursor to read from and write to your workspace directory.
-Add the ContextDB conventions to your Claude.md or project rules file.
+Configure Claude Code, Cursor, Windsurf, or your preferred agent to read from and write to your workspace directory.
+Add the ContextDB conventions to your Claude.md, .cursorrules, or project rules file.

 Create the ContextDB structure

-Add the taxonomy folders (00-inbox through 70-prompts) inside a `ContextDB/` subfolder.
+Add the taxonomy folders (00_index through todos) inside a `ContextDB/` subfolder.
 This gives agents a clear, predictable structure to follow.

-Paste the ContextDB conventions snippet into your Claude.md file.
-This tells Claude Code exactly where and how to write files in your workspace.
+Paste the ContextDB conventions snippet into your Claude.md, .cursorrules, or equivalent config file.
+This tells your AI tool exactly where and how to write files in your workspace.

 Best practices